ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 The purpose of this structure is to:

-Implement a Least Priviledge approach with the structured tiers and OU's separation.
+Implement a least privilege approach with the structured tiers and OU separation.

-Separate high-risk administrative accounts from standard users
+Separate high-risk administrative accounts from standard users.

-Support targeted Group Policy application
+Support targeted Group Policy application.

-Enable controlled delegation
+Enable controlled delegation.

 OUs are used for management structure and policy targeting, not as security boundaries.